paulmojicatech/pmt-grocery-list-organizer/README.md

 This creates the grocery-shared-business-logic lib in the libs directory of the monorepo.
 It also updates the workspace.json file with the new project.

 Now, let's think about how we want to build our UI.
 Our web app will contain a single route (our home route).
 There will be a header, main content area, and a side panel that can be toggled based on user interaction .
-The header will have the a title and an add button that toggles the side panel.
-Toggling the side panel will update the title on the header.
+The header will have an add button that toggles the side panel.
+The main content will have a list of items where each item will be in an expandable section that can be toggled to show the item details.